ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d3 - LEGACY 1 - Deployment m2 (guided version).md

 - Don't try to go one step ahead (so that we all have the same config... and same errors)

-Note: if you're deploying a codealong we did (ex. the library project), make sure it's a fork, not a clone (cause you'll need to push code)
+Note: if you're deploying a codealong we did (e.g. the library project), make sure it's a fork, not a clone (cause you'll need to push code)

 If you need the library project: